nasa/fprime/Drv/Ip/docs/sdd.md

 ### Example Usage of Drv::IpSocket

-This sections will show some example usages of the Drv::IpSocket.
+This section will show some example usages of the Drv::IpSocket.
 In this section it is assumed the initialization is done using a concrete derived class as shown in subsequent sections.

 ```c++